-Is Brunei a rich country?
+Is Brunei a wealthy country?

 Brunei is an energy-rich sultanate on the northern coast of Borneo in Southeast Asia.
 Brunei boasts a well-educated, largely English-speaking population; excellent infrastructure; and a stable government intent on attracting foreign investment.
 Crude oil and natural gas production account for approximately 65% of GDP and 95% of exports, with Japan as the primary export market.